 Students who enroll with advanced standing follow a different course sequence.
-A Sample Course Schedule for Incoming Students with Advanced Standing from the WPU MA Program in Clinical and Counseling Psychology is in APPENDIX IX.
 Individual student schedules will be developed with the Graduate Program Director prior to matriculation in the Psy.D.
 Program in Clinical Psychology.

 Important Dates for Practicum, Internship, Milestones, and Program Support